-Those who become senior care franchise owners nearly always fall into one of the following
+Those who become franchise owners nearly always fall into one of these categories below: -

 PASSIONATE SELF-STARTERS

 These are business-minded individuals who are attracted to the growth aspect of senior care.
 They are typically interested in operating a single location that provides income for themselves and/or their families.